-This unit is especially designed with high interest writing exercises and prompts to get you started filling your Writer’s Journal with interesting ideas so you can build a bank of jumping off places to take further.
+This unit is specially designed with high-interest writing exercises and prompts to get you started filling your Writer’s Journal with interesting ideas so you can build a bank of jumping-off places to take further.

 You can use Jump Start at the beginning of each school year to get back into the swing of writing.

 Here’s how to use Writer’s Workshop Jump Start:

 Step 1: Mini Lesson

 Your writing day will begin with a Mini Lesson, a short lesson about grammar, punctuation, word choice, expository writing skills, and more.
 Mini Lessons appear in sidebars on every page so there are lots to choose from.
 You don’t need to do all of the Mini Lessons in the unit, just pick and choose the ones that look interesting or are skills your kids need to hone!

 All through the unit are exercises to warm your kids up to writing and teach them the skills they need for learning to love writing and get used to the writing process in small, easy bites.
 The exercises are fun and high interest.

 The Exercises mostly end up in your Journal.
 They are not graded and are private unless the writer wants to share them.
 Spelling, grammar, and mechanics don’t matter.
 This is about getting ideas down on paper!